msindrasena/bikesharing/citibike_analysis.md

 ## Bike utilization Hours

-in this graph, you can see that Citibikes are utilized the most right after work times, (16:00-19:00).
+In this graph, you can see that Citibikes are utilized the most right after work times, (16:00-19:00).
 70.2% of the civilian labor force population in Des Moines is over the age of 16 years old, where in NY it is only 63.5%.
 This leads me to believe that bikes will be used even more in Des Moines after work.

 We see a trend of higher use of bikes after work hours, which leads us to believe that more of the civilian labor force will use this as a means of transportation.